SSWConsulting/SSW.Rules.Content/rules/forms-do-you-know-when-to-use-links-and-when-to-use-buttons/rule.md

 ---
-seoDescription: "Forms and navigation: Use buttons to submit data, links for navigation."
+seoDescription: Forms and navigation: Use buttons to submit data, links for navigation.
 type: rule
 archivedreason:
 title: Forms - Do you know when to use links and when to use buttons?